Category 2 open burns to be prohibited in southeast BC - BC Local News

-Effective at noon on Friday, July 6 Category 2 open burning will be prohibited throughout the Southeast Fire Centre’s jurisdiction.
+CASTLEGAR — Effective at noon (Pacific time) on Friday, July 6, 2018, Category 2 open burning will be prohibited throughout the Southeast Fire Centre’s jurisdiction, the Southeast Fire Centre announced on Wednesday.

 A Category 2 open burning prohibition does not allow: